 The Concertgebouworkest is a Dutch Symphony Orchestra of international renown.
 Founded in 1888 it was granted the designation ‘Royal’ on the occasion of its 100th anniversary.
-The orchestra accounts for 120 permanent members and has its seat in the Concertgebouw in Amsterdam, known for its extraordinary acoustics.
+The orchestra accounts for 120 permanent musicians and has its seat in the Concertgebouw in Amsterdam, known for its extraordinary acoustics.
 Patron of the orchestra is Queen Maxima of the Netherlands.

 The Concertgebouworkest is considered as one of the world’s best symphony orchestras recognized amongst others for its interpretation of Mahler and Bruckner, which make up a fixed part of the orchestra’s repertoire.
 The development of the orchestra was sustainably shaped thru the fact that only a few conductors, such as Willem Mengelberg and Bernard Haitink, governed it.

-The Concertgebouworkest is cherished in Switzerland via its traditional annual concert during the Lucerne Festival in the Kunst & Kulturzentrum Luzern (KKL) in Lucerne.
+The Concertgebouworkest is cherished in Switzerland via its traditional annual concerts during the Lucerne Festival in the Kultur- und Kongresszentrum Luzern (KKL) in Lucerne.

-Also, they offer students who meet the high standards of the Concertgebouworkest, grants for participating in the Academy of the Concertgebouworkest.
-These courses at the Academy contain individual tuition by musicians of the Concertgebouworkest, but occasionally they could be part of the orchestra and play with them.
+In addition, the Swiss Friends offer excellent young musicians who meet the high standards of the Concertgebouworkest, grants for participating in the Academy of the Concertgebouworkest.
+The courses at the Academy contain individual tuition by musicians of the Concertgebouworkest, and occasionally the academists can be part of the orchestra and play with them.
 It is a unique chance to get stage experience with an excellent orchestra like the Concertgebouworkest.
-The Freundeskreis supports the annual master classes in Switzerland and offers excellent young musicians grants for the academy courses.

-Membership of the Freundeskreis is available to individuals and corporates alike and offers exclusive privileges:
+Membership of the Swiss Friends is available to individuals and corporates alike and offers exclusive privileges:

 Individual and young members have the opportunity to participate in exclusive cultural trips to Amsterdam or to European cities where the orchestra is playing.
-In Amsterdam, they can enjoy a concert of the highest quality from especially reserved seats at the exquisite Concertgebouw, for example during the Opening Night.
+In Amsterdam, they can enjoy a concert of the highest quality form especially reserved seats at the exquisite Concertgebouw, for example during the Opening Night.
 Additionally, members get the opportunity to have a look behind the scenes of this cultural institution and interact personally with members of the orchestra.